-The assessment of the risk profile for a substance against the wording in the chapeau of Annex E, "that the chemical is likely as a result of its long-range environmental transport to lead to significant adverse human health and/or environmental effects such that global action is warranted.." has raised some comments in the development of the risk profile and in the meetings of the Committee, not so much from the members of the Committee itself as from certain NGOs, in particular industry NGOs.
-Some NGOs have sought clarification from the Committee on whether it can be considered likely that substances, which fulfil all the criteria in Annex Dare obviously POPs but which have long since gone out of production may lead to human health and/or environmental effects, such that global action is warranted.
-According to Decision POPRC-3/3 of the Committee listing in the Convention should also-protect against such substances being reintroduced on the market and they should therefore proceed to the risk management phase and if agreed by the Committee be recommended to the COP for listing in the Annexes of the Convention.
+The assessment of the risk profile for a substance against the wording in the chapeau of Annex E, "that the chemical is likely as a result of its long-range environmental transport to lead to significant adverse human health and/or environmental effects such that global action is warranted." has raised some comments in the development of the risk profile and in the meetings of the Committee.
+Some NGOs have sought clarification from the Committee on whether it can be considered likely that substances, which fulfil all the criteria in Annex D but which have long since gone out of production may lead to human health and/or environmental effects, such that global action is warranted.
+For one such substance, HBB, according to one member listing of HBB in the Convention should protect against the substance being reintroduced on the market and the Committee should therefore proceed to the risk management phase.
+This was also the decision of the Committee (POPRC Decision 2/3).